Flanders celebrates one of its greatest Old Masters

 Little has been recorded about Bruegel’s life.
 His birth is put somewhere between 1525 and 1530 in any one of several places.
 However, his death in 1569 is in no doubt, so 2019 has become a year to celebrate his life and work in a series of special exhibitions and events throughout the Belgian region of Flanders.

-A few kilometres towards Brussels is the village of Sint Anna-Pede, the starting point for a free, seven-kilometre cycling and walking trail connecting twelve installations which both evoke and update the role of the landscape in Bruegel’s work.
+A few miles west Brussels of is the village of Sint Anna-Pede, the starting point for a free, seven-kilometre cycling and walking trail connecting twelve installations which both evoke and update the role of the landscape in Bruegel’s work.

 Bruegel’s Eye: Reconstructing the Landscape (until Oct 31) comprises work by fourteen contemporary artists, landscape architects and “spatial designers” who were invited to ‘intervene’ on the landscape by borrowing from Bruegel’s method of ‘composing’ his paintings with elements from the Pajottenland countryside to create their own interpretations of his work.
 The results range from new greenery, landscape features or structures (the visitor centre is a white-washed, glass pavilion with peep-holes in the shape of objects from Bruegel paintings) to installations or a story.
 A few works will be permanent, although most will be removed at the end of the project.